juntao/arenztopia/content/_index.md

 # Arenztopia

 Welcome to the great nation of Arenztopia.
 This website will tell you about our country.
+Where is Arenztopia?
+Who is its king?
+What is its capital city?